Gestures in Preaching

 5. Examples of imitative or dramatic gestures

-You are preaching James 1:14, 15 and you tell this little story.
+You preach James 1:14 and tell this little story.
 Use the dramatic V (Turn your head each time you speak as another character).

 6. Examples of movements of the head itself gestures

-An evangelist once said: Whenever a woman says, “Nothing is wrong” Something is wrong and according to how fast she says it determines how wrong it is.
-“Nothing is Wrong,” said very fast, shaking the head, means something is bad wrong.
+An evangelist once said: Whenever a woman says (this could also be true of a man), “Nothing is wrong,” Something is wrong, and according to how fast she says it determines how wrong it is.
+“Nothing is Wrong,” said very fast, shaking the head, which means something is wrong.
 Practice this gesturing with your head.

 7. Examples of movements of the entire body gesture

-Surveying the book of Romans 1-3 Sin 3-5 Salvation 6-8 Sanctification 9-11 Sovereignty 12-16 Service.
+Surveying the book of Romans starts at your far right and moves to your right: Romans 1-3 is about Sin, Romans 3-5 is about Salvation, Romans 6-8 teaches Sanctification, Romans 9-11 stresses Sovereignty, and Romans 12-16 teaches Service.
 Move from your right to your left and take a step as you state each division in Romans.

-Do the same with the survey of future events in premillennialism: Rapture, Trib., Mill., GWT, Eternity.
-If you are an amillennialist, you only need to take one step:).
+Do the same with the survey of future events in premillennialism: Rapture, Tribulation, Second Coming, Millennium., and Eternity.
+If you are an amillennialist, you only need to take one step: Second Coming and then Eternity :).

-These two posts assume we have prayed and that we are totally dependent on God to use His Word to change lives as Piper discusses in chapter three in The Supremacy of God in Preaching.
+These two posts assume we have prayed and that we are dependent on God to use His Word to change lives, as Piper discusses in chapter three of The Supremacy of God in Preaching.